vidaud/seta/seta-doc/docs/faqs/faqs.md

     5. If youre removing the member and youd also like to ban them click ^^Ban^^ [name].
     6. Click ^^Confirm^^.

-    **To remove a ban youve put on someone:**
+    **To remove a ban you've put on someone:**

     1. From the ^^Header^^ menu click ^^Communities^^.
     2. Click ^^Members^^ below the cover photo.
     3. Click ^^Unban^^ next to the name of the person youd like to unban.
     4. Click ^^Unban^^ to confirm.

     Removed members will have to request to join the community again if they wish to rejoin.
-Banned members wont be able to find the community in search or see any of its content and they can't be invitedto the community again by members.
+Banned members won't be able to find the community in search or see any of its content and they can't be invited to the community again by members.

 ## Join a Community